StefZimm/Modern-Workflows/assignment_4/README.md

 1. Create the folder environment explained in "Organization of the project" or clone the git repo using git with the command:
     - git clone https://github.com/StefZimm/Modern-Workflows.git
+2. Download the zipped SPSS Data from [WVS (World Value Study data)](http://www.worldvaluessurvey.org/WVSDocumentationWV6.jsp) and save it in assignment_4/input/raw
-2. Go to "assignment_4/scripts subfolder".
+3. Go to "assignment_4/scripts subfolder".
-3. Open the PREP.r, set your working directory and start the script.
+4. Open the PREP.r, set your working directory and start the script.
-4. Open the Dashboard.r and start the script to create the app.
+5. Open the Dashboard.r and start the script to create the app.